elliotperviz/cmms/md/neb/README.md

 This tutorial is a modified version of the LAMMPS neb tutorial, the original may be found at the following link: https://docs.lammps.org/neb.html

+Further detailed discussion of the various steps of this tutorial will be written up in the future.

 ```bash
 cd sivac
 ```